kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(ii\) For which application is made for an acoustical change approval, for airplanes which have a standard airworthiness certificate after the change in the type design, and that do not have any flight time in the changed configuration before January 1, 1980.

-\(b\) For airplanes covered by this section an operating limitation reading as follows must be furnished in the manner prescribed in §36.1581:
+\(b\) For airplanes covered by this section an operating limitation reading as follows must be furnished in the manner prescribed in [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1581   Manuals, markings, and placards.|§36.1581]]:

 <div>

-Noise abatement: This airplane has not been shown to comply with the noise limits in FAR Part 36 and must be operated in accordance with the noise operating limitation prescribed under FAR §91.815.
+Noise abatement: This airplane has not been shown to comply with the noise limits in FAR Part 36 and must be operated in accordance with the noise operating limitation prescribed under FAR [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.815   Agricultural and fire fighting airplanes: Noise operating limitations.|§91.815]].

 </div>